Aspirational district programme should be extended to block and city levels: PM | Education

 There were sessions on 'Azadi ka Amrit Mahotsav: Road to 2047' and the Aspirational Districts Programm, it added.

-According to the statement, the issue on ''Reducing Compliance Burden'' was taken up on each table for deliberations.
+According to the statement, the issue of ''Reducing Compliance Burden'' was taken up on each table for deliberations.

-The statement said all the states and union territories actively participated, flagged concerns, highlighted best practices and suggested possible solution in every session.
+The statement has said all the states and union territories actively participated, flagged concerns, highlighted best practices, and suggested possible solutions in every session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)